paldhous/ucb/2018/dataviz/md/class7.md

 ![](img/class7_5.jpg)

+If your enviroment is in the `List` view (look at top right), use the drop-down menu to switch to the `Grid` view.

 The `Value` for each data frame details the number of columns, and the number of rows, or observations, in the data.

 You can remove any object from your environment by checking it in the `Grid` view and clicking the broom icon.
+You can also use the code `rm(object)`.

 #### Examine the data

-We can `View` data at any time by clicking on its table icon in the `Environment` tab in the `Grid` view.
+We can `View` data at any time by clicking on its table icon in the `Environment` tab in the `Grid` view, or with the code `View(object)`.

 The `glimpse` function will tell you more about the columns in your data, including their data type.
 Copy this code into your script and `Run`: